OData/v3ProtocolDocument/OData.markdown

 Values and Properties can be explicitly addressed with URIs.
 This allows them to be individually modified.
 See <ref>Uri conventions</ref> for details on addressing.

-#### Update a Value ####
+#### Update a PrimitiveProperty ####

-To update a value, the client MAY send a PUT, MERGE, or PATCH request to an edit URI for the value.
+To update a value, the client MAY send a PUT, MERGE, or PATCH request to an edit URI for a SimpleProperty.
 The message body MUST contain the desired new value, formatted as a <ref>SimpleTypeProperty</ref>.

 Regardless of which verb is used, the server MUST replace the entire value with the value supplied in the request body.

-The same rules apply whether this is the value of a regular property or the value of a dynamic property.
+The same rules apply whether this is a regular property or a dynamic property.

 On success, the response must be a valid [update response](#responsesforupdates).

 #### Null a Value ####

-There are two ways to set a value to NULL.
-The client may <ref>Update a Value</ref> to NULL.
-Alternatively the client MAY send a DELETE request with an empty message body to an edit URI for that value.
+There are two ways to set a primitive value to NULL.
+The client may [Update a PrimitiveProperty](#), specifying a NULL value.
+Alternatively, the client MAY send a DELETE request with an empty message body to an edit URI for that value.

 The server SHOULD consider a DELETE request to a non-nullable value to be malformed.